 The Maintenance Shop has repaired, replaced, and installed backflow preventers for nearly 20 years in the Treasure Valley, and have built a reputation of honest and quality work.

 More than half of the repairs we do each year on backflow preventers and vauum breakers are from freeze damage.
 Either the devices were not blown out properly, test cocks and shut-off valves no set to the winterized configuration, blowout was done after they froze, or they were not blown out at all.
 The Maintenance Shop has done nearly 22,000 sprinkler blowouts, so be sure to sign up with us for your next one.

 The pressure vacuum breaker may be used to protect against either a pollutant or a contaminent, but it may only be used for backsiphonage.
 This assembly must be installed at least twelve inches above all downstream piping and outlets; and can be under continuous pressure.

 The Pressure Vacuum Breaker will discharge water through the air inlet at the top until it is pressurized.

 We see Pressure Vacuum Breakers quite often on sprinkler systems in the Treasure Valley.
 We can test, repair, or replace these when the need arises.

 The double check valve assembly may be used to protect against a direct or in-direct cross connection, and may be used to protect against a pollutant (non health hazzard) only.

 Double check valve assemblies are another backflow device found on many sprinkler systems in the Treasure Valley.
-However, they are no longer allowed for sprinkler systems in all but four states; Idaho being one.
-This is because irrigation systems are considered a high hazard due to lawn chemicals, animal feces, and other hazards that can get into the water supply if the checks valves in this type of backflow preventer fail.
-As licensed backflow testers we will no longer install these devices on sprinkler systems because of the liability, but we will test and repair the double check valve assembly already installed until we are no longer available.
+However, they are no longer allowed for sprinkler systems in all but four states; including Idaho.
+Existing units, (installed before the law change on March 28, 2018) can stay in place as long as they pass the annual backflow test.
+As licensed backflow testers we will no longer be able to install these devices on sprinkler systems, but we will test and repair the double check valve assembly already installed until parts are no longer available.
 If the backflow preventer cannot be repaired, it will need replaced with either the PVB or RP.

 The reduced pressure principle backflow assembly contains two check valves and a relief valve.